rajsanu/Stock-Home/README.md

 ## Installation
 To run the STOCK-HOME application locally, you'll need to follow these steps:

-Clone the repository: git clone https://github.com/YOUR-USERNAME/STOCK-HOME.git Navigate to the project directory: cd STOCK-HOME Install the required packages: pip install -r requirements.txt Obtain an API key from Alpha Vantage: https://www.alphavantage.co/support/#api-key Add the API key to your environment variables: export API_KEY="YOUR-API-KEY" Run the application: python app.py
+Clone the repository: git clone https://github.com/rajsanu/Stock-Home.git Navigate to the project directory: cd STOCK-HOME Install the required packages: pip install -r requirements.txt Obtain an API key from IEX API: iexcloud.io/cloud-login#/register/ Add the API key to your environment variables: export API_KEY="YOUR-API-KEY" Run the application: python app.py

 ## Usage
 Once the application is running, you can access it at http://localhost:5000/ in your web browser.
 You can register a new user account by clicking on the "Register" link on the navigation bar.
 After registering, you can log in using your username and password.

-The home page displays a list of stocks and their current prices.
-You can view more information about a specific stock by clicking on its name.
-To simulate buying and selling stocks, click on the "Portfolio" link on the navigation bar.
-Here, you'll see a list of the stocks you own and their current prices.
-You can simulate buying and selling stocks by entering the desired quantity and clicking on the "Buy" or "Sell" button.
+Once you register, you will be awarded a certain amount of virtual(fake) money using which buying and selling of stocks can be simulated.
+The home page will display a number of options in the navigation bar.
+By selecting "Quote" option, you can view the stock's real time price by entering the stock symbol.
+By clicking on "Sell", you will be able to simulate the selling of stocks that you have bought at stock's current price.
+You can also buy stocks with the virtual money present in your account.
+You can view the details of all your past transactions by clicking on "records" symbol.
+And, by clicking "logout", you can log out from the website

 ## Contributing
 If you'd like to contribute to this project, please fork the repository and create a pull request with your changes.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.